go-lab/smart-device/RaspberryPi/robotic_arm-raspberry-pi/arduino/README.md

 Content
 =======
 As you know the Arduino IDE compiles a folder with the same name of the source code file.
-You need to download both (the folder contente the *.*ino file) to let the Arduino IDE can upload the code into Arduino UNO R3 board.
+You need to download both (the folder content the *.*ino file) to let the Arduino IDE can upload the code into Arduino UNO R3 board.
 This folder content both of them.

 Description of the file